cenodude/CrossWatch/README.md

 ## 📋 Usage

 1. Open the web UI
-2. Connect at least two authentication providers — Plex, Jellyfin, <b>Emby</b>, SIMKL and/or TRAKT
+2. Connect at least two authentication providers, Plex, Jellyfin, <b>Emby</b>, SIMKL and/or TRAKT
-3. Create one or more <b>Sync Pairs</b> (e.g. Plex → SIMKL or two-way) and/or enable Scrobble
+3. Create one or more <b>Sync Pairs</b> (for example: Plex to SIMKL or two-way) and/or enable Scrobble
 4. Click <b>Synchronize</b> to start, or enable scheduling in <b>Settings</b>
 5. Track stats, logs, and history from the UI

 ---

-## 🎬 Live Scrobbling (Plex/Jellyfin/Emby → Trakt and/or SIMKL)
+## 🎬 Live Scrobbling (Plex/Jellyfin/Emby to Trakt and/or SIMKL)
-CrossWatch can <b>scrobble your real-time Plex, Jellyfin, and Emby playback to Trakt</b> — so episodes and movies you watch are instantly marked as “Watching” or “Watched” on Trakt.
+CrossWatch can <b>scrobble your real-time Plex, Jellyfin, and Emby playback to Trakt</b>, so episodes and movies you watch are instantly marked as “Watching” or “Watched” on Trakt.
 Have Plex Pass / Emby Premiere?
 Prefer <b>Webhook</b>.
 No Pass/Premiere?
 Use the <b>Watcher</b>.
 Jellyfin users: use <b>Webhook</b>.

 ---